autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

   <br><figcaption>Totally worth it.
 That photo is unsettling as fuck, which was the goal.</figcaption>
 </figure>

-I've seen around [160 horror movies](https://letterboxd.com/hailsagan666/list/horror-ive-seen/) (a shamefully conversative number, IMO).
-In hindsight, we comically played into the tropes in some of my favorite slashers.
-I imagined myself as a viewer at home, fruitlessly pleading with the dumb girls on screen to "Listen to the old man!"
-"Read the warning signs!"
-"NEVER TURN YOUR BACK ON THE OCEAN!".
+ In hindsight, we lived out the casual hubris of your typical slasher-flick protagonists: ignoring danger, dismissing local townsfolk, and buying a *clearly* cursed object.
+(I've seen around [160 horror movies](https://letterboxd.com/hailsagan666/list/horror-ive-seen/), I really should know better).

-The goal for the shoot was originally rooted in one murky vision: the [final girl](https://en.wikipedia.org/wiki/Final_girl) becomes the killer, and while we certainly nailed it, we did not intend to achieve that through method acting.
+The goal for the shoot was originally rooted in one murky vision: the [final girl](https://en.wikipedia.org/wiki/Final_girl) becomes the killer.
+While I think we nailed it, method acting was *not* our intended strategy.

 **ALL HAIL THE OCEAN.
 ALL HAIL SHELLEY THE AXE**